Vivek Lall

-Vivek Lall is an American scientist who has been Chief Executive of General Atomics Global Corporation since June 1, 2020.
-Before joining General Atomics, Dr Lall worked at Lockheed Martin, and held key positions with Boeing and Reliance.
+Vivek Lall (born 5 March 1969) is an American scientist who has been Chief Executive of General Atomics Global Corporation since June 1, 2020.
+Before joining General Atomics, Dr Lall worked at Lockheed Martin, and held key positions with Boeing and Lockheed Martin.
 Lall previously worked at General Atomics from August 2014 to December 2017.
-He has also worked as CEO and President of Reliance New Ventures Reliance Industries Limited.
+He has also worked with Raytheon.
 Lall was heading the Boeing (Defence and Space) operations in India from 2007 through April 2011.
 Lall previously worked for the US-based global defense and nuclear giant General Atomics as the global Chief Executive for International Commercial Strategic Development for General Atomics.

 He was also affiliated with the United Nations in New York to advise on Broadband and Cyber Security issues for challenges within the global community and provide services that will help address them.

 Early life

 Lall was born on 5 March 1969 in Jakarta, Indonesia.
 Lall began his technical education at Canada's Carleton University and earned his bachelor's degree in Mechanical Engineering.
 He was also instrumental in conducting research on single-engine blades for Canada's National Aeronautical Establishment.
 Lall completed his Aeronautical Engineering master's degree from Embry-Riddle Aeronautical University in Florida.
 He then worked with NASA Ames Research Center where he was part of a project undertaking research work.
 With a fellowship from NASA, he finished his PhD in aerospace engineering at Wichita State University, Kansas.